 Delaware Sports Betting Information– Sportsbooks, Betting Sites

-The First State took its first sports bet on June 5 at Delaware Park.
+Governor John Carney placed the First State’s first sports bet on June 5, 2018 at Delaware Park.
+All three of the state’s “racinos” are open for sports betting.
 Delaware was one of four states, along with Montana, Nevada and Oregon that already had sports betting laws on the books.

 Legal Delaware Sports Betting Information: DE Sportsbooks, Betting Sites and More